VanshikaTanwar/Analog_multiplier/README.md

    Therefore, we are going to design a Low power consumption CMOS Analog Multiplier.
 The technique which we are going to use to make this design is a four
 -quadrant technique.
 We are going to design CMOS Analog multiplier using 28nm technology.
-Design and Implementation of this circuit will be done in Synopsys Custom design platform tool that is Synopsys custom design compiler tool
+Design and Implementation of this circuit will be done in Synopsys Custom design platform tool that is Synopsys custom design compiler tool.

 # Introduction